 You are considered a full-time student during your working semesters as registering for a Co-op course automatically enrolls you for full-time status.
-This allows you to continue to be eligible for financial aid, scholarships, etc. This also means that you would be charged full time tuition.
+This allows you to continue to be eligible for financial aid, scholarships, etc.

 Verifying Full-time Status